 Forcing its way into the international arms trade market to become the fifth most important supplier.
 China must have trespassed into territories once monopolized by the superpowers and their allies.
 Also, shipping arms almost indiscriminately, even to zones of war, must have irritated both friends and foes in the Third World.
-Yet, oddly enough, China's extensive arms sales program entailed little reaction from other governments, and none from the superpowers - until 1967.
-This oversight had not derived from a lack of intelligence.
-Though arms deals are usually signed in secret, deliveries are difficult to keep concealed.
-Both have often been reported by the media - with a varying degree of scouracy.
-If they were discussed, it was mainly because the Chinese and the quality of their military hardware were not taken too seriously.
+Yet, oddly enough, China's extensive arms sales program entailed little reaction from other governments, and none from the superpowers until 1987.
+This oversight had not derived from a lack of intelliand tosuit.